 The reasons behind the ordinance, which went into effect in May of 2021, include helping provide a rental income source to homeowners to pay down mortgages and deal with rising property taxes and supporting multigenerational families and/or families navigating aging in place while encouraging a gradual building of affordable density in some of Chicago’s housing shortage-begotten neighborhoods.

-The emphasis is on “gradual” density because the West, South, and Southeast pilot zones will be limited to two ADU permits per block.
-Additionally, secondary properties cannot be listed on Airbnb or similar websites, and eligible properties must be owner-occupied.
-This will likely keep rental income streams from the ADUs hyperlocal and fund homeowner’s mortgages rather than going toward developers.
-Other stipulations include that new ADUs can only be built on homes at least 20 years old and must be built in areas zoned for multifamily residences.
+The emphasis is on “gradual” density because the West, South, and Southeast pilot zones are limited to two ADU permits per block.
+Additionally, the secondary properties are not permitted to be listed on Airbnb or similar websites, and eligible properties must be owner-occupied.
+This will likely keep rental income streams from the ADUs hyperlocal and fund homeowners’ mortgages rather than going toward developers.
+Other stipulations include that new ADUs can be built only on homes at least 20 years old and must be built in areas zoned for multifamily residences.

-Since the impetus behind the ordinance is partially to support lower-income residents, several affordability measures are built in, such as that for properties building two or more ADUs, half of the units must be reserved for Chicagoans earning no more than 60% of the zone’s median income.
-Additionally, for households earning no more than 80% of the area’s median income, loans of up to $25,000 will be made available for new coach houses or to restore existing ones.
+Since the impetus behind the ordinance is partially to support lower-income residents, several affordability measures have been implemented.
+For properties building two or more ADUs, half of the units must be reserved for Chicagoans earning no more than 60% of the zone’s median income.
+Additionally, households earning up to 80% of the area’s median income can access loans of up to $25,000 for new coach houses or to restore existing ones.

 What comes after the pilot project concludes?
 After three years, the Chicago Department of Housing (DOH) and the Department of Planning and Development (DPD) will analyze the results, and the ordinance will have a pathway to become citywide.